alu0101240374/ull-esit-gradoii-pl.github.io/practicas/_posts/2021-03-16-gh-create-repo.md

 ## gh delete-repo

-The smae but with delete:
+The same but with delete:

 ```
 $ gh delete-repo tuturepo ULL-ESIT-PL-2021